Food Play: Spaghettieis

 Thrillist food reviewer Andrew Zimmer recently headed to the Gelateria eatery to sample the play on ice cream.
 He revealed you can get a vodka sauce which is actually a mango and strawberry mix.
 Zimmer recommended trying the berry-flavored red sauce with the chocolate gelato meatball.
 He also gives away an insider’s tip: Dolce Gelateria’s chefs are working on a flat strainer to make linguine-shaped ice cream.
 Dolce Gelateria also has an ice cream sandwich that replaces the cookie of the classic with actual bread.
 Customers can fill a soft brioche bun with any of their favorite gelato flavors.

-According to Conde Nast Traveler, spaghettieis is normally served with a strawberry compote and topped with coconut flakes to resemble Parmesan cheese.
+According to International Dessert, spaghettieis is normally served with a strawberry compote and topped with coconut flakes to resemble Parmesan cheese.
 Dario Fontenella, an ice cream maker, invented the dish in Mannheim, a town in Germany.
 According to Fontenella’s website, it took numerous attempts with different spaetzle machines to finally create the perfect spaghettieis.
 Fontenella finally settled on a cooled press to make the iconic pasta strands.

 If you like this post, please be sure to check out the following!

 The Cronut Creator Is At It Again

 Sweet Food Trends: The Wookie And Waffle Sushi